RaphaelIT7/gmod-holylib/docs/luapack.md

 - Only a ready slot receives tiny per-file stubs.
 The full init file first follows HolyLib's existing path so it can carry the bootstrap; after that, a non-ready, expired, corrupt, downloads-disabled, or otherwise uncertain slot is handed directly to the native `GModDataPack::SendFileToClient` implementation.
 - Every stub is an ordinary reliable `LuaFileDownload` for the requested file ID, so the Requesting Lua barrier advances.
 - Publishing creates the object and registers it in `downloadables` before replacing the one replicated manifest snapshot.
-- Old generations remain addressable until pins drain and their retention TTL passes.
-Content-addressed files remain on disk for operator/CDN cache policy.
+- Old generations remain addressable until pins drain and their manifest-retention TTL passes.
+A separate object TTL prunes only files that are no longer retained **and** no longer present in the active `downloadables` table, so hotfix rebuilds cannot strand current-session joins.
 - Encryption, DRM, licensing, telemetry, and external defaults do not exist.
 The only optional outbound request is the operator-configured ingest hook.

 ## Configuration